Wilmington “Hands On” Saltwater Fishing School

-Fisherman’s Post Newspaper, the free publication that covers all the saltwater fishing action along the Carolina coast, will be hosting its tenth annual full-day Wilmington “Hands On” Saltwater Fishing School on Saturday, February 10, 2018, at the Coastline Convention Center in downtown Wilmington from 7:30 am-5:00 pm.
+Fisherman’s Post Newspaper, the free publication that covers all the saltwater fishing action along the Carolina coast, will be hosting its eleventh annual full-day Wilmington “Hands On” Saltwater Fishing School on Saturday, February 8, 2020, in downtown Wilmington at Cape Fear Community College’s Union Station Building (5th floor) from 7:30 am-5:00 pm.

 Click here for a list of Wilmington Full Day Captains and Instructors.

 Click here for the Wilmington Full Day Schedule.